-1.33 Demonstrates strong values of fairness, honesty, and compass with constituencies. ion in dealing Nar rative input: (please provide written input if needed) Rating 1.34 Demonstrates a high level of commitment to the mission and vision and to the community served by the organization.
-Nar rative input: (please provide written input if needed) Rating

-1.35 Effectively combines strong ethical judgment with technical and management skills.

-Narrative input: (please provide written input if needed) Rating
+1.33 Demonstrates strong values of fairness, honesty, and compass with constituencies. ion in dealing Nar rative input: (please provide written input if needed) Rating 1.34 Demonstrates a high level of commitment to the mission and viscommunity served by the organization. sion and to the Nar rative input: (please provide written input if needed) Rating 1.35 Effectively combines strong ethical judgment with technical and skills. d management Nar rative input: (please provide written input if needed) Rating